 FAQ

-Through the relevant platform.
-The links to the lessons are provided by each Master’s professor.
-Lessons are recorded and will remain available on the platform for the entire duration of the course.
+Distance learning will be provided through a special platform.
+Participants in the Master will receive links to access the lessons.
+The lessons will be recorded and will remain available on the platform for the duration of the Master.

-This is the first Master in Italy concerning spinal cord injury and related issues, and it responds to the need to have specifically trained personnel, who can work in hospitals and territorial structures that deal with rehabilitation of people with spinal cord injury.
+The Master’s is the first in Italy dedicated to spinal cord injury and related problems.
+It responds to the need of the health system to have specifically trained personnel, able to operate in hospital and territorial structures that deal with the rehabilitation of people with spinal cord injury.

-Attendance of at least 75% of the lessons is mandatory.
+Attendance at least 75% of the lessons is compulsory